There is one question that anyone who has ever seen a Grand Prix asks: How much does a Formula 1 car cost?

 Building a car from scratch costs the F1 teams well over 14 million dollars.

-And this only covers the expense of the main components of a Formula 1 car, as it is very difficult to account for the cost of the engineering and design that goes into the production of these components.
+And this only covers the expense of the main components of the average Formula One car, as it is very difficult to account for the cost of the engineering and design that goes into the production of these components.

 Why do Formula 1 cars cost so much?